-It is a day turn'd strangely.
-Or betimes Let's reinforce, or fly.
+It is a day turn'd strangely: or betimes

+Let's reinforce, or fly.

 SCENE III.
 Another part of the field.

-[Enter POSTHUMUS and a Briton LORD.]
+Enter POSTHUMUS LEONATUS and a British Lord

-Cam'st thou from where they made the stand?
+Camest thou from where they made the stand?

+I did.
 Though you, it seems, come from the fliers.

-No blame be to you, sir, for all was lost, But that the heavens fought; the King himself Of his wings destitute, the army broken, And but the backs of Britons seen, all flying, Through a strait lane; the enemy full-hearted, Lolling the tongue with slaught'ring, having work More plentiful than tools to do't, struck down Some mortally, some slightly touch'd, some falling Merely through fear, that the straight pass was damm'd With dead men hurt behind, and cowards living To die with length'ned shame.
+No blame be to you, sir; for all was lost, But that the heavens fought: the king himself Of his wings destitute, the army broken, And but the backs of Britons seen, all flying Through a straight lane; the enemy full-hearted, Lolling the tongue with slaughtering, having work More plentiful than tools to do't, struck down Some mortally, some slightly touch'd, some falling Merely through fear; that the straight pass was damm'd With dead men hurt behind, and cowards living To die with lengthen'd shame.